 Designed and made in Kyoto (Japan).

-Enjoy hot sake served from a unique-looking flask (called tokuri).
+Enjoy hot sake served from a unique-looking flask (called tokuri), made in Kyoto potter Hirokazu Ichikawa's outstanding style.

 A very Japanese feel, without the easily-recognized features of traditional Japanese pottery.